 2. It is not suitable for Lead Acid batteries, it is most suitable for Li-Ion batteries.

-3. Boost Charger has complex design than other chargers because here timer circuit also required to reduced the boost voltage to float voltage when battery fully charged.
+3. Boost Charger has complex design than other chargers because here timer circuit is also required to reduce the boost voltage to float voltage when the battery is fully charged.

 In a High Voltage Switchgear system, the float cum boost charger is used.